 Telephone surveys have traditionally been conducted only by landline telephone.
-However, now that more than one-in-four Americans have only a cell phone and do not have landline telephone service, more surveys are including interviews with people on their cell phones.
+However, now that almost one-in-four Americans have a cell phone but no landline telephone service, more surveys are including interviews with people on their cell phones.
 For certain subgroups, such as young adults, Hispanics and African Americans, the cell only rate is even higher.
 Research has shown that as the number of adults who are cell only has grown, the potential for bias in landline surveys that do not include cell phone interviews is growing.

 Cell phone surveys are conducted in conjunction with a landline survey to improve coverage.
 The data are then combined for analysis.
 In addition to the issues associated with sampling cell phones, there are also unique challenges that arise when interviewing people on their cell phones.

 One of the most important considerations when conducting cell phone surveys is that the costs are substantially higher than for a traditional landline survey.
 The cost of a completed cell phone interview is one-and-a-half to two times more than a completed landline interview.
 Although some of the fixed costs associated with landline surveys are not duplicated when a cell phone sample is added (such as programming the questionnaire), other costs are higher (data processing and weighting are more complex in dual-frame surveys).